nikolamihailov/TypeScript-Udemy/README.md

-# Two TypeScript courses from Udemy by Maximilian Schwarzmüller
+# TypeScript courses from Udemy by Maximilian Schwarzmüller